-The University of Tennessee staffs a fully accredited level one trauma center at The Regional Medical Center, known as The MED.
+The University of Tennessee staffs a fully accredited level one trauma center at Regional One Health, formerly The MED.
 It currently ranks as the second busiest trauma center in the United States.
 All genitourinary trauma is managed by the Department of Urology.
 Residents also run the MedPlex Urology Clinic which is mostly charity based.

 The Methodist University Hospital has 800 bed complexes, primarily utilized for care of private patients, as well as maintaining a very active charity service for resident education.

 The Le Bonheur Children's Hospital has 350 beds and the St. Jude's Cancer and Pediatric Hospital has greater than 300 beds, as well as being a state-of-the-art research facility.

 The urology department has 3 full-time adult urology faculty members and 3 full-time pediatric urology faculty members.
 Dr. Robert Wake is Chairman and Program Director.
 The adult urology faculty are involved with special interests in uro-oncology, laparoscopic and endourology, female urology, neurourology, erectile dysfunction and infertility.
 All urologic sub-specialties are covered.
 Residents are certified for lithotripsy, laparoscopic urology, endourology, various types of laser surgery, as well as all other aspects of training at the completion of this program.